dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 ## Not Just London

 You don't **have** to move to London to find top employers, there are plenty located here in the North West if you'd like to stick around after you graduate.
-It is often argued that [Manchester offers a better quality of life than London](https://www.theguardian.com/money/2015/jul/07/manchester-offers-best-quality-of-life-for-young-graduates-says-report) we couldn't possible comment other than to say its [horses for courses](https://en.wiktionary.org/wiki/horses_for_courses).
+It is often argued that [Manchester offers a better quality of life than London](https://www.theguardian.com/money/2015/jul/07/manchester-offers-best-quality-of-life-for-young-graduates-says-report) we couldn't possibly comment other than to say its [horses for courses](https://en.wiktionary.org/wiki/horses_for_courses).
 The North West Tech Community calendar [@technwuk](https://twitter.com/technwuk), provides a window on (and networking opportunities with) many of employers based in the North West [techw.uk](http://technw.uk) if you want to find out more.

 * Amazon, [amazon.com](http://www.amazon.com), M4 4AH
 * Ampersand Commerce, [ampersandcommerce.com](http://ampersandcommerce.com), M3 2JA